The Inventions

 The MirrorsPod Invention

-The MirrorPod was invented most recently in 2020.
+The MirrorsPod was invented most in 2020.
 It is a lens adaptor that can either be placed in from a camera or used in the studio with a light table to create multiple kinds of prismatic imagery.